Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 Human children were *small.* Well, babies of the People were small too.
 Actually, now that Vemik thought about it, *all* babies started out very small.
 They didn’t stay small though, and the children of the People put on weight quickly after the first year.

 Not Humans.
-Vemik had met a few at the park while he was doing his third burg of the day, along with a...pack?...of Gaoians, and the thing that stood out about it was how those frail, "noodly" young boys could grow into solid men like Heff, or Wawsh, or Jooyun.
+Vemik had met a few at the park while he was doing his third burg of the day, along with a... pack?...of Gaoians, and the thing that stood out about it was how those frail, "noodly" young boys could grow into solid men like Heff, or Wawsh, or Jooyun.

 The ones in the park were at least playful.
-The two Vemik had just met were...shy.
+The two Vemik had just met were... shy.

-No...maybe not, actually.
+No... maybe not, actually.
 They were quiet and tense, watchful, *wary.* Like they expected something awful to happen if they did or said anything without their mother’s approval.
 Underneath, he could see they were *itching* to ask him questions and play a game, run around, do *something.*

 But even when she wasn’t in the room, their mother seemed to have her hands on their shoulders to hold them back.